There are lots of simple things we can do to achieve happier skin.

 We all know that UVA and UVB rays are harmful and cause damage to our skin.
 The best way to protect yourself is by incorporating a high factor SPF into your daily skincare regime…even during the winter months.
 Those harmful rays are still very much there and can break through those clouds.
 Wearing SPF is particularly important to those with rosacea as the sun’s rays are a common trigger for most sufferers.

-3. Say no to make up wipes
+3. Say NO to make up wipes.
+Seriously, say no.

 4. Hydrate with water and get your beauty sleep